-I’m a physicist currently working as a postdoctoral researcher in the Joint Quantum Institute at The University of Maryland.
+I’m a physicist currently working as a postdoctoral research fellow at The University of Melbourne.
+I have previously been a postdoc in the Joint Quantum Institute at The University of Maryland, and had a short stint in industry at Cylite Optics.
 I completed a PhD in physics at The University of Melbourne, and a Bachelor of Science (Science Scholar Program)(Honours) at Monash University.

 Previous research focuses have included:

 - Nonlinear and quantum optics, specifically the generation and application of squeezed states of light